mikependon/RepoDB.NET/pages/operations/insertall.md

 #### Batch Size

 You can adjust the size of your batch by simply passing the value at the `batchSize` argument.
-By default, it is using `10` (found at `Constant.DefaultBatchOperationSize`).
+By default, the value is `30` (found at `Constant.DefaultBatchOperationSize`).

 ```csharp
 using (var connection = new SqlConnection(connectionString))